ellimist/shorty/README.md

 ## The Challenge

-The challenge, if you chose to accept it, is to create a micro service to shorten urls, in the style that TinyURL and bit.ly made popular.
+The challenge, if you choose to accept it, is to create a micro service to shorten urls, in the style that TinyURL and bit.ly made popular.

 ## Rules